and we're proud of it!

 WHAT'S IN A NAME?

 The Virginia Ash dates back to Tudor times.
-The name, and our pub sign celebrates the legend that Sir Walter Raleigh, on returning from Virginia in 1586 and settling in nearby Sherborne, first smoked tobacco here.
+The name comes from the legend that Sir Walter Raleigh, on returning from Virginia in 1586 and settling in nearby Sherborne, first smoked tobacco here.
 His servant doused him with a bucket of water after seeing clouds of smoke coming from Raleigh's pipe, in the belief that he had been set alight.
 Of course, smoking is not permitted in a pub these days, but for those of you who still enjoy tobacco we have a covered area, just outside the pub, aptly named "The Raleigh Room".